mariadb-corporation/MaxScale/Documentation/Tutorials/MySQL-Replication-Read-Write-Splitting-Tutorial.md

 ## Environment & Solution Space

-The object of this tutorial is to have a system that appears to the clients of MariaDB MaxScale as if there is a single database behind MariaDB MaxScale.
+The object of this tutorial is to have a system that appears to the clients of MariaDB MaxScale as if there was a single database behind MariaDB MaxScale.
 MariaDB MaxScale will split the statements such that write statements will be sent to the current master server in the replication cluster and read statements will be balanced across the rest of the slave servers.

 ## Setting up MariaDB MaxScale

 The first part of this tutorial is covered in [MariaDB MaxScale Tutorial](MaxScale-Tutorial.md).
 Please read it and follow the instructions for setting up MariaDB MaxScale with the type of cluster you want to use.

-Once you have MariaDB MaxScale installed and the database users created, we can create the configuration file for MariaDB MaxScale.
+Once you have MariaDB MaxScale installed and the database users created, the configuration file for MariaDB MaxScale can be written.

 ## Creating Your MariaDB MaxScale Configuration

-MariaDB MaxScale configuration is held in an ini file that is located in the file maxscale.cnf in the directory /etc, if you have installed in the default location then this file is available in /etc/maxscale.cnf.
-This is not created as part of the installation process and must be manually created.
-A template file does exist within the /usr/share/maxscale directory that may be use as a basis for your configuration.
+MariaDB MaxScale configuration is defined in the file `maxscale.cnf` located in the directory `/etc`.
+If you have installed MaxScale in the default location the file path should be `/etc/maxscale.cnf`.
+This file is not created as part of the installation process and must be manually created.
+A template file, which may be used as a basis for your configuration, exists within the `/usr/share/maxscale` directory.

-A global, maxscale, section is included within every MariaDB MaxScale configuration file; this is used to set the values of various MariaDB MaxScale wide parameters, perhaps the most important of these is the number of threads that MariaDB MaxScale will use to execute the code that forwards requests and handles responses for clients.
+A global section, marked `maxscale`, is included within every MariaDB MaxScale configuration file.
+The section is used to set the values of various process-wide parameters, for example the number of worker threads.

 ```
 [maxscale]